jack898/http-client-c/README.md

 # Cross-platform HTTP Client
 A simple HTTP client, compatible with both Windows and Linux*.
-Makes an HTTP GET request to user-specified host and port, and outputs the HTTP response (or timeout error) after 5 seconds.
+Makes an HTTP GET request to user-specified host and port using HTTP 1.0, and outputs the HTTP response (or timeout error) after 5 seconds.
 Mostly just a learning project for me but feel free to fork as desired!

 # Installation/Building